Need help now?

 If you’re supporting a friend with their mental health, the 5 Golden Rules from BeThere.org can help.
 Here’s what they look like.4

-1. Say what you see: reach out when you notice something is different.
-Stick to the facts and avoid assumptions.
+Reach out when you notice something is different.
+Stick to the facts and avoid assumptions and judgement.
 Tell your friend the changes you’ve noticed, let them know you’re concerned, and ask if they’re okay.

 You could say something like: